 Margaret Mann Academic Resource Center

-The Margaret Mann Academic Resource Center, or MARC, is located on the 2nd floor of the library.
+The Margaret Mann Academic Resource Center, or MARC, is located on the lower level of the library.

 The MARC is dedicated to student success and excellence in teaching and learning.
 Professional staff, coaches, trainers, and mentors, provide the campus community with a wide variety of supports for ALL students, as well as faculty and staff members.